analyticsplaybook/analyticsplaybook.github.io/python_identify_duplicate_data.md

 Out[4]:
 13372
 ```
-Ok, so this isn?t just a few records here and there that are a problem, our dataset contains 13,372 line items that have been marked as being duplicates.
-Before we look to do any cleanup, let?s further understand the impact of this dirty data.
-Let?s find out how many duplicate units are in our dataset, we would expect at least 13,372 units but there is a high likelihood that customers often purchase more than one unit of any given SKU.
+Ok, so this isn\'t just a few records here and there that are a problem, our dataset contains 13,372 line items that have been marked as being duplicates.
+Before we look to do any cleanup, let\'s further understand the impact of this dirty data.
+Let\'s find out how many duplicate units are in our dataset, we would expect at least 13,372 units but there is a high likelihood that customers often purchase more than one unit of any given SKU.

-Like we did in the previous step, let?s sum up the number of items purchased that were marked as being duplicates in our dataset.
+Like we did in the previous step, let\'s sum up the number of items purchased that were marked as being duplicates in our dataset.

 ```python
 In [5]: